pgulegin/PhotoArchive---Azure-Version/README.md

 # PhotoArchive

-The PhotoArchive project was propsed as a Senior Design Project by the Los Angeles Bureau of Engineering.
+The PhotoArchive project was proposed as a Senior Design Project by the Los Angeles Bureau of Engineering.
 This project allows the Bureau of Engineering to upload images with specific tags into a Microsoft Azure database.

+## Special Note

+The link to the repo will issue a 404 error because it leads to my private repository due to the project being closed source.

 ## Key Features